 DK: You’ve had a great, longtime songwriting collaboration with Debbie Harry.
 When you write with Debbie, what’s the general way that you like to write together?

-Here’s the video of Blondie’s new song, “Long Time’.”
+Here’s the video of Blondie’s excellent new song, “Doom Or Destiny,” which

 Stein: Mostly, I will just send her a semi-complete demo track, and she’ll add to it.
 Sometimes, I’ll have a suggested melody that she’ll develop herself or embellish.
 We kind of write in every different way—there’s no really one set way.
 Sometimes I’ll just have an empty track, and she’ll work up a melody from scratch.